MENU

 (Have you spoken to Koroki?)

 "I haven't had a chance to speak to him properly yet.
 I don't know what the atmosphere is like yet, and I'm not sure if it's ok to just show up suddenly, so I want to work things out gradually.
-During warm-ups, he asks me, 'What are you called?' and has been communicating with me, so I'd like to get to know him a little better.
-I've been talking to various other players, and they've all been kind to me, so I think I'm able to communicate well."
+During warm-ups, he asks me, 'What are you called?' and has been communicating with me, so I'd like to get to know him a little more.
+I've been talking to various other players, and they've all been kind to me, so I think I'm able to communicate with him."

 (Apart from Ohata, were there any other Reds players or staff members with whom you had a relationship from the beginning?)